Senior Resident Assistant

 The senior resident assistant is an undergraduate with responsibility for the development of a living and learning community atmosphere in a living area of 100 to 190 residents.
 The senior resident assistant coordinates and advises student personnel functions of the living area.
 In addition, the SRA manages the operations for the living area and assists the area coordinator with the coordination of the physical maintenance of the living area with the University maintenance staff.

-- At least one year of residential living and staff experience
+- At least one year of residential hall living and staff experience

-- Full-time enrollment at Baker University with at least 60 credit hours
+- Full-time enrollment at Baker University with at least 60 or more credit hours

 - A minimum cumulative grade point average of 2.8